 Just as importantly, I chose to do a flipped classroom model because I think it is the most effective way to learn.
 I've taught the material covered in the Fundamentals and Going Deeper courses live.
 The challenge is that participants want to move at widely varying speeds.
 While some people want to go fast, others prefer a slower pace.
 A middle ground, medium pace often pleases few and frustrates many.
 Using a flipped classroom model enables everyone to work at their optimal speed for learning.

 - I've already signed up for Fundamentals of R or Going Deeper with R. Can you give me a discount?

 Absolutely!
 Just send me an email and I'll create a coupon code that gives you a discount equal to the amount you've spent to sign up for these courses.

 - Do you plan to offer R in 3 Months again?

-I plan to offer it twice a year max, likely once in the spring and once in the fall.
+R in 3 Months is offered twice a year, once in the spring and once in the fall.

 - What is your refund policy?

 If you are unsatisfied with R in 3 Months for any reason, contact me in the first two weeks of R in 3 Months and I will give you a full refund, no questions asked.